Obamacare Helped The Homeless, Who Now Worry About Coverage Repeal

 Like many people who are homeless, Funn was uninsured.
 But under the Affordable Care Act, Maryland is one of 31 states and the District of Columbia that expanded Medicaid to cover nondisabled childless adults.

-Healthcare for the Homeless President Kevin Lindamood said before Obamacare, only 30 percent of the patients they saw had health insurance.
+Health Care for the Homeless President Kevin Lindamood said that before Obamacare, only 30 percent of the patients they saw had health insurance.
 The group provides health care to people without homes as well as others who are in transition to more settled lives.

 "Now [it's] 90 percent of our clients, from 30 percent insured to 90 percent insured, either through Medicaid or Medicare," he said.
 "That's a transformation."

-He said the change allowed Healthcare for the Homeless to open new clinics, including one for dental care, and to double the number of clients that can be seen.
+He said the change allowed Health Care for the Homeless to open new clinics, including one for dental care, and to double the number of clients that can be seen.
 The group also hired more outreach workers to encourage homeless people to come in for help.

 Homeless advocates have argued that better health coverage should eventually reduce costly emergency room visits.
 They also say coverage can help people get off the streets by dealing with chronic problems, such as mental health issues, that might keep them outside.